amebett1/amebett1/README.md

 - 👋 Hi, I’m @amebett1
-- 👀 I’m interested in Rhythm Games and AI
+- 👀 I’m interested in Rhythm Games & stuff like that.
 - 🌱 I’m currently learning AI at VNU-UET